Laim/FlightRadar24-PiGUI/HELP.md

 # Help

+You can access your userSettings.json file here: C:\Users\%username%\AppData\Local\pi24gui

 ## Usage
 Once connected to your Receiver, which you can do by following the 'Usage' section in the README, there's a few things that you can do.